Spin excitations of half-doped bilayer manganites: intermediate phase: Acknowledgements

 \section{Acknowledgements}

-We acknowledge financial support by CONICET ( PIP grant 0702, and a fellowship awarded to I.R.B.).
-L.O.M. and C.I.V. are members of Carrera del Investigador Cient\ia fico, CONICET.
+We acknowledge financial support by CONICET (PIP grant 0702, and the fellowship awarded to I.R.B.).
+L.O.M. and C.I.V. are members of Carrera del Investigador Cient\'{\i}fico, CONICET.